 - Also, a review of your health history, medications, and a frank and detailed sexual history.
 If you ejaculate sooner than you wish during most sexual encounters you likely have premature ejaculation.

-It is not uncommon for men to feel embarrassed about discussing premature ejaculation, but it should not keep you from dealing the problem head on.
+It is not uncommon for men to feel embarrassed about discussing premature ejaculation, but it should not keep you from dealing with the problem head-on.
 Premature ejaculation is a common and treatable problem.

 For some men, a conversation with a nurse practitioner trained in sex therapy might help lessen concerns about premature ejaculation.
 Some basic facts about premature ejaculation include:

-Premature ejaculation can be caused by a variety of situations but usually it is a specific anxiety or a learned habit.
+Premature ejaculation can be caused by a variety of situations but usually, it is specific anxiety or a learned habit.